BalanMihai0/Knowledge-Import-Tool/README.md

 # Technologies Used and Architecture

--**Chosen Development Technologies**: In the back-end the application is using Node.ts, Express framework for routing, securing and handling requests.
+-**Chosen Development Technologies**: The decision made wa to use TypeScript as the main programming language.
+In the back-end the application is using Node.ts, Express framework for routing, securing and handling requests.
 The front-end uses ReactTs as the development framework, along with Tailwind-css for styling and responsiveness and Material UI for better animations.
 The database connection is established via a private VPN network, and it is using MySQL.

 - **Architectural Choices**: We followed a 5-layer design for the full-stack of the application, making use of interfaces and dependency injection in layer-to-layer communication.
 The class design follows the principles of OOP as well as the SOLID principles.
 The database was designed using the Table-Per-Type model.